 Nevertheless, tenants should check (or ask their landlord to check) the buildings insurance policy to see whether it covers pandemics such as Covid-19 (or ‘Notifiable Diseases’, which may, depending on the definition, include Covid-19 or similar).
 If it does - and providing that the insurance policy is broadly drafted and the rent suspension clause in the lease provides for rent to be suspended in relation to an insured risk (and not just in situations where the building has been damaged or destroyed) - then the landlord ought to be making a claim on its policy and should not be demanding rent from its tenants.
 If landlords do not do this, they could potentially be exposing themselves to a future claim from their tenants.
 Another potential avenue to explore is whether the landlord’s (or tenant’s own) policy includes a “Denial of Access” provision.
 This may - depending on the wording – extend the meanings of loss or damage to include the denial of use for the intended purpose for an extended period, even if there is no physical damage.
 The access itself needs to be hindered; loss of amenities within a space (e.g. use of a gym in an hotel) would not be included.
 This could therefore mean that, where a landlord has actually closed the building, or if a tenant occupies the upper floors of a tall building, where the lifts are inoperable due to social distancing measures, this provision would apply.

-Separately, the Government has put in place statutory moratorium on lease forfeiture (currently up to 31 March 2021, though this could be further extended).
+Separately, the Government has put in place a statutory moratorium on lease forfeiture (currently up to 31 March 2021, though this could be further extended).
 This means that a landlord will be unable to evict a tenant for non-payment of rent during this time.
 “Rent” includes any sum a tenant is liable to pay under a lease (which will include service charge and insurance rent, for example).
-Please note that this moratorium will not affect a landlord’s right to claim forfeiture or recover rent after the expiry of the existing moratorium period, unless the moratorium is further extended.
+Please note that this moratorium will not affect a landlord’s right to claim forfeiture, or recover rent, after the expiry of the existing moratorium period, unless the moratorium is further extended.